 Your responsibility towards your pet

-Having a pet you will probably soon realize you have a big responsibility towards this loving soul.
+Having a pet you will probably soon realize you have an enormous responsibility towards this loving soul.
 I use the word love because in my life I have experienced the love given to me by many pets.
-Some of them only stayed for a short while and others shared my life for many years.
+Some of them only stayed for a short while, and others shared my life for many years.

-The relationship between pets and humans has evolved over many thousands of years.
+The relationship between pets and humans has grown over many thousands of years.
 In those past times, our animals would eat hunted food.
 Bones, skin, organs, all included.
-They were carnivores and this fresh meat was good for their gut.
+They were carnivores, and this fresh meat was good for their gut.
 It would keep their microbiome healthy.